brown-band/website/pages/constitution.md

 #### A5: Voting {#IVA5}

 All candidates shall remain outside the election room during any voting procedure, including run-off elections and the final ballot.
 Voting during the final ballot shall be by secret ballot.
-To be elected, a candidate must secure a plurality of the votes of the Band members present contingent on their ability to fulfill Article III, Section A. However, if a candidate's ability to perform the tasks of their position had been misrepresented during the course of an election, then the election is automatically null and void, and the election must be held again at the earliest possible convenience.
+To be elected, a candidate must secure a plurality of the votes of the Band members present contingent on their ability to fulfill Article III, Section A. However, if a candidate’s ability to perform the tasks of their position had been misrepresented during the course of an election, then the election is automatically null and void, and the election must be held again at the earliest possible convenience.
 By the same token, the Band Board itself does not have the power to impeach or force resignation from any of its officers.

 ### Section B: Section Leader Elections {#IVB}